-If there’s one thing that unites Malaysian’s, it’s food.
+If there’s one thing that unites Malaysians, it’s food.
 Can we start this article by saying how immensely difficult it was to only be able to pick ONE dish from each state?
-With Malaysia being a melting pot of cultures, we celebrate our mixed heritage, varied traditions, and colourful histories through what we eat.
+With Malaysia being a cultural mosaic, we celebrate our mixed heritage, varied traditions, and colourful history through what we eat.

 Here, we take you on a gastronomic tour of our fair country and highlight a popular (and very loved) dish from each state, showcasing what makes it so special.
 You may want to have your phone on standby, though.
 By the time you’re reading through this list, you’re going to be famished!

 Traditionally a South Indian cuisine, this beautiful mess is enjoyed by all in Malaysia.
 It’s become a Sunday staple, post-workout fuel, and one of the most contentious meals there is.
 Why?
 Well, everyone has their favourite banana leaf joint and touts their choice as the best (most of them being in Petaling Jaya).

 Whichever banana leaf restaurant you opt for, get ready for a food coma-inducing meal of steaming white rice, vegetables served three ways, curries and dhal (lentils) of your choice, and also accompanying viands ranging from fried chicken to fried squid.
 All served atop a banana leaf, of course.
 If there’s one thing about banana leaf rice that everyone can agree on, however, it’s that it’s best eaten with your hands.